Iurie Darie

 Iurie Darie (/ro/; 14 March 1929 - 9 November 2012) was a Romanian actor.

 Biography

-He was born in Vadul-Rașcov, Soroca County, Kingdom of Romania.
+Darie was born in Vadul-Rașcov, Soroca County, Kingdom of Romania.
 He studied at the Academy of Theatrical Arts and Cinematography in Bucharest, graduating in 1952.
 He made his film debut in 1953, playing Miron in The Bugler's Grandsons.

 In 2002, Darie received the National Order of Faithful Service with the rank of Knight for his prestigious artistic career.